Itinerary from a Cruise Ship in Barcelona

 Where to eat

-During your itinerary, you will have to have a bite somewhere.
-We want to give you some tips to eat something good and typical during your quick visit to Barcelona.
-We give here a couple of suggestions depending on what you want to eat.
-Whether you want to sit down and have a relaxed lunch or to grab a fast meal and continue with the exploration of the amazing city, Barcelona has many different options available.
+During your itinerary from the cruise ship, you will have to have a bite somewhere.
+We want to give you some tips to eat something delicious and traditional during your quick visit to Barcelona.
+We have written you a short list of suggestions depending on what you want to eat.
+Whether you want to sit down and have a relaxed lunch, or to grab a fast meal and continue with the exploration of the amazing city, Barcelona has many different options available.

 This restaurant is a lovely cozy nest where everything is cooked to perfection.
-Tapas are their “must eat”, but if you are not sure to have tapas and you would like to eat or drink something totally different, that’s not a problem for one of the best tapas bars in the whole city.
+Of course the Tapas are their “must eat”.
+Even so, if you are not sure what to have, that’s not a problem for one of the best tapas bar in the whole city.
 With very friendly waiters, they are very helpful advising on the best tapas to suit your tastebuds.
 It also has a great location, just off of Passeig de Gràcia.
 So don’t waste too much time shopping and pop in for a bite to eat.

 Address: Carrer Del Consell de Cent, 333, 08007 Barcelona